Skip to main content

 About Los Estoraques

-Los Estoraques Unique Natural Area protects an extraordinary landscape of eroded sandstone formations in the municipality of La Playa de Belén, Norte de Santander department, northeastern Colombia.
-Covering just 640 hectares, this geologically striking protected area features dramatic towers, columns, canyons, and labyrinthine passages carved by wind and water erosion into ancient sedimentary rocks.
+Los Estoraques Unique Natural Area protects an extraordinary landscape of eroded sedimentary formations in the municipality of La Playa de Belén, Norte de Santander department, northeastern Colombia.
+[1] Covering 640 hectares, this geologically striking protected area features dramatic towers, columns, canyons, and labyrinthine passages carved by wind and water erosion into ancient sedimentary rocks.
 The landscape has been compared to a natural cathedral, with formations reaching heights of 30 meters or more.

 Wildlife Ecosystems